debojit11/Language_Learning_App/README.md

 - **Quizzes**: Test your knowledge with quizzes that assess your understanding of vocabulary.
 - **Language Selection**: Choose between Chinese and Japanese to tailor your learning experience.
 - **Topic-Based Learning**: Study specific topics and track your progress in each area.
+- **Room for Improvements**: Later on, I plan to include thr progress tracking feature helping the users in viewing their progress

 ## Installation